Bengal1/MIPS-32-bits-Micro-Processor/README.md

 <img src="https://github.com/Bengal1/Simple-MIPS-32-bits-Micro-Processor/assets/34989887/46b85ea1-6be3-4ca7-a116-9a9d56dd1506" width="975"/>

+In the table above you can see the instruction's name, binary command and functionality. <br/>
 In our design there are 31 instructions, 18 of R-type, 11 of I-type ans 2 of J-type.
 This is a reduced instruction set architecture of MIPS32 that made simple in order to demonstrate the processor's functionality.
-This instruction set architecture can be increased quickly based on tis design, For more information on  [MIPS ISA](https://mips.com/products/architectures/mips32-2/) In the table above you can see the instruction's name, binary command and functionality.
+This instruction set architecture can be increased quickly based on tis design, For more information on  [MIPS ISA](https://mips.com/products/architectures/mips32-2/).

 ## ****The Processor (Core's Design)****